Where West failed, people power spurs change in Bosnia

 Most importantly, they have rejected the ethnic labels that have dominated Bosnian politics since the deal that ended the war split power between the three warring sides and sowed the seeds of the February unrest.

-"A social revolution happened here," Igor Stiks, a Sarajevo-born writer and lecturer at the University of Manchester in Britain, told Bosnian state television.
+"A social revolution happened here," Igor Stiks, a Sarajevo-born writer and senior research fellow at the University of Edinburgh in Britain, told Bosnian state television.

 "Changes will not happen quickly, there is no magic wand, but for the first time social issues have prevailed over the national.
 This is the greatest achievement."